 OB Noodle House & Sake Bar is another institution in Ocean Beach.
 Located on Newport Ave only a few blocks from the famous OB Pier.
 This Asian Fusion restaurant is famous for well it's noodles.
 Don’t miss this one.

-Carrots at the OB Farmers Market
+Fresh Strawberries and Produce at the OB Farmers Market

 Another big draw to the Ocean Beach area is the legendary farmer's market.
 The market is open all year long, every Wednesday from 4 PM to 8 PM.
 The farmers market gives visitors the perfect activity to spend their weeknight evening.

 Visitors can dine on local foods, pick up fresh fruits and vegetables and experience live music while walking through the booths of the market.
 Coming here, people will find out why this is one of the most popular farmers markets in Southern California.

 The weekly farmers market is only steps away from Ocean Beach's pier and the Pacific Ocean.
 It's centered at 4900 Newport Avenue, between Cable and Bacon Streets.
 Along the Avenue, shoppers will be able to get made-to-order food, such as teriyaki, paella, pizza and other festival food options.